This article has links to products and services we love, which we may make commission from.

 Even if you don’t have to clock on for work, commit to a wake-up time and create an achievable routine to stick before you switch on your laptop or even check your phone.

-Shower, get ready, switch on a tracking app or fitness watch, enjoy a healthy breakfast such as oats and fruit, overnight oats, eggs (not fried) or low sugar yoghurt and fruit then do some exercise.
+Shower, get ready, switch on a tracking app or fitness watch, enjoy breakfast such as oats and fruit, overnight oats, eggs, or yoghurt and fruit then do some exercise.

 This could be a morning walk and/or your designated exercise time.